 “Family Audit” is a certification that organizations can obtain if they demonstrate that they care about reconciling the work and family life of their employees.

-To obtain the certification, organizations must pass an audit by a registered auditor with the Family Audit Standard.
+In order to obtain it, organizations must pass an audit by a registered auditor with the Family Audit Standard.
 In Italy, the certifying institution and owner of the standard is the Autonomous Province of Trento.

 Family audit and the University of Trento